neoxelox/kit/README.md

 **`Highly opitionated Go backend kit.`**

+- TODO: TODOS
-TODO: A TABLE WITH EVERY PROGRAMMING ASPECT AND THE kit.<Object> you have to use or the library you should use
+- TODO: A TABLE WITH EVERY GO PROGRAMMING ASPECT AND THE kit.<Object> or library you should use

-TODO: DOCUMENTATION AND COMMENTS
+- TODO: DOCUMENTATION AND COMMENTS ON EVERY EXPORTED VARIABLE OR FUNCTION
+- TODO: UNIT TESTS